About Azure Storage Accounts

 ZRS provides a higher level of durability than LRS; however, for maximum durability, we recommend that you use geo-redundant storage, described below.

 ZRS is currently available only for block blobs.
 Note that once you have created your storage account and selected zone-redundant replication, you cannot convert it to use to any other type of replication, or vice versa.

 Geo-redundant storage (GRS) is enabled for your storage account by default when you create it.
 GRS maintains six copies of your data.
 With GRS, your data is replicated three times within the primary region, and is also replicated three times in a secondary region hundreds of miles away from the primary region, providing the highest level of durability.
 In the event of a failure at the primary region, Azure Storage will failover to the secondary region.
 GRS ensures that your data is durable in two separate regions.

 GRS is recommended over ZRS or LRS for maximum durability.

 Read-access geo-redundant storage (RA-GRS) provides all of the benefits of geo-redundant storage noted above, and also allows read access to data at the secondary region in the event that the primary region becomes unavailable.
 Read-access geo-redundant storage is recommended for maximum availability in addition to durability.

 For more details about replication options, see the Azure Storage Team Blog and Azure Storage Redundancy Options.

 The pricing differences between the various replication options can be found on the Storage Pricing Details page.

-How to: View, copy, and regenerate storage access keys
+View, copy, and regenerate storage access keys

 When you create a storage account, Azure generates two 512-bit storage access keys, which are used for authentication when the storage account is accessed.
 By providing two storage access keys, Azure enables you to regenerate the keys with no interruption to your storage service or access to that service.